hdlinhnguyen/NLP-Social-Media-Sentiment-Analysis/README.md

 # 💡NLP Project: Social Media Sentiment Analysis💬
-AI or ML sentiment analysis tools empower companies to predict whether their customers' sentiments (ie, whether they are happy or not).
+AI or ML sentiment analysis tools empower companies to predict whether their customers' sentiments (ie, whether they are happy or not) by a naive Bayes classifier model.
 The process should be done without having humans manually review thousands of reviews or status.

 ![](images/worldcloud.png)